-Paramount's ability to produce and sell its oil, NGLs and natural gas requires it to have access to both Company constructed and owned, as well as third-party, infrastructure, including gathering systems, compression and dehydration facilities, processing facilities, pipelines and NGLs fractionation facilities.
+Paramount's ability to produce and sell its NGLs, natural gas and oil requires it to have access to both Company constructed and owned, as well as third-party, infrastructure, including gathering systems, compression and dehydration facilities, processing facilities, pipelines and NGLs fractionation facilities.

 Paramount relies on certain key facilities to be able to process its production, including those described under "Narrative Description of the Business - Oil and Gas Properties".
-Unexpected outages at such facilities will adversely impact Paramount's production and cash flow and may, depending on duration and severity, have a material adverse effect on Paramount's financial condition or results of operations.
+Unexpected outages at facilities, gathering systems and pipelines will adversely impact Paramount's production and cash flow and may, depending on duration and severity, have a material adverse effect on Paramount's financial condition or results of operations.

-The costs and timing of constructing, expanding and maintaining infrastructure (including infrastructure owned by third-parties), is often uncertain.
-Construction projects may experience unexpected cost increases, overruns and delays as a result of numerous factors, including, but not limited to, labour shortages, increased labour costs, higher cost of inputs, weather conditions, required compliance with laws and regulations, the ability to obtain stakeholder support and approvals, and shortages or delays in the delivery of equipment and services.
+The costs and timing of constructing, expanding and maintaining infrastructure (including infrastructure owned by third-parties) is often uncertain.
+Construction projects may experience unexpected cost increases, overruns and delays as a result of numerous factors, including, but not limited to, labour shortages, increased labour costs, higher cost of inputs, weather conditions, required compliance with laws and regulations, the ability to obtain stakeholder support and approvals and shortages or delays in the delivery of equipment and services.